 Independent Author Network – If you’re an independently published author, you’ll find valuable resources and a ton of support at the Independent Author Network.

-Ask David is a site where readers can leave their comments about books they read.
-Reviews are a great way to let other readers know whether a book is worth their time.
-And if you really like a book, a review is a great help to the author.
-So, stop by Ask David and let people know what you think.
-Please feel free to add your review of Growing Up Country – Memories of an Iowa Farm Girl on AskDavid.com
+Ask David lets readers leave their comments about books they read.
+And if you like a book, a review is a great help to the author.
+Feel free to add your review of Growing Up Country – Memories of an Iowa Farm Girl and Go Away Home on AskDavid.com

 Do you or someone you know have low vision?

 Talking Books – Growing Up Country: Memories of an Iowa Farm Girl is available as a Talking Book through the Iowa Department for the Blind Library.
-If you or someone you know has low vision, click to contact the Iowa Department for the Blind or call 515-281-1333.
+Contact the Iowa Department for the Blind or call 515-281-1333 if you or someone you know has low vision.